 Coronado Beach Parking

 Warning: Coronado beach parking can be difficult.
-Like the excellent beaches in Del Mar and beaches in La Jolla, finding a parking spot (free or paid) anywhere near the beach areas of Coronado can be a challenge during peak beach days.
+Like the excellent beaches in Del Mar and beaches in La Jolla, finding a parking spot (free or paid) anywhere near a beach can be a challenge during peak beach days.

 Due to proximity to the Naval Air Base, kite flying, balloons, and other flying objects (drones included) are prohibited.